 The insurance adjuster may make it sound like they want to resolve your claim quickly and fairly, but their loyalty is to the company's finances and not yours.
 Initially, providing a recorded statement to the insurance adjuster may seem like an easy way to jump-start your claim.
 Unfortunately, without first speaking with a lawyer, making a statement to the insurance company rarely benefits your claim.
 Recorded statements can be manipulated and used against you.
 If you misspeak—it can end up costing you.
 Speaking with a personal injury attorney can help you understand what you should—and shouldn't—say during such a statement.

-Accepting a Settlement Offer Before Consulting an Attorney
+Accepting a Settlement Offer Before Consulting a Personal Injury Attorney

 A business, insurance company, or property owner may claim they're looking out for your interests by offering a quick settlement, but the only way to find out if the settlement is fair to you is by speaking with a qualified personal injury attorney.
 Don't accept a first offer, it is rarely the true value of your case.

-If you were hurt in a premises liability accident, the experienced attorneys with the Inland Empire Law Group can help.
+If you were hurt in a premises liability accident, the Rancho Cucamonga CA slip and fall attorneys with the Inland Empire Law Group can help.
 Contact us today at (888) 694-3529 to schedule an appointment for a free, no-obligation initial case consultation.